cloudsimplus/cloudsimplus/README.md

 # Introduction

-CloudSim++ is a fork of [CloudSim 3](https://github.com/Cloudslab/cloudsim/tree/20a7a55e537181489fcb9a2d42a3e539db6c0318) that was redesigned primarily to avoid code duplication, to clean code and to ensure compliance with software engineering principles and recomendations, aiming to provide a more extensible, less [coupled](https://en.wikipedia.org/wiki/Coupling_(computer_programming)), more [cohesive](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) cloud simulation tool.
+CloudSim++ is a fork of [CloudSim 3](https://github.com/Cloudslab/cloudsim/tree/20a7a55e537181489fcb9a2d42a3e539db6c0318) that was reengineered primarily to avoid code duplication for improved [code reuse](https://en.wikipedia.org/wiki/Code_reuse), to clean code and ensure compliance with software engineering principles and recomendations, aiming to provide a more extensible, less [coupled](https://en.wikipedia.org/wiki/Coupling_(computer_programming)), more [cohesive](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) cloud simulation tool.

 It focuses on refactorings to reduce code duplication, increase usage of software engeneering standards and recommendations such as [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern), [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) and other ones such as [KISS](https://en.wikipedia.org/wiki/KISS_principle) and [DRY](https://pt.wikipedia.org/wiki/Don't_repeat_yourself).